 FedEx Ground operates the fastest and most automated hub network in the ground package shipping industry, offering speed, efficiency and reliability to customers.

-More than 8 million packages a day travel through a network of 37 hubs and more than 550 pickup-and-delivery stations throughout the U.S. and Canada.
+Nearly 9 million packages daily travel through a network of more than 600 distribution hubs and local pickup-and-delivery stations throughout the U.S. and Canada.

 The FedEx Ground linehaul network is built on a “hub and spoke” network model.